deeptho/neumodvb/docs/spectrum.md

   lines.
 The selected peak will turn blue (that is to say: its text will turn blue).
 It is *not* possible to select peaks which were not detected by the drivers, but you can still scan such peaks using text entry (see below).
+*  **new from neumoDVB 0.8:**
+   If, for some reason, the desired mux was not detected during peak scanning press `Ctrl-A` to enable `mux drawing`: first make sure that none of the matplotlib zoom/pan/scroll functions are active.
+Now click and drag anywhere on the spectrum plot and adjust the rectangle to cover the bandwidth of the desired mux.
+You can also press the `H`, `V`, `L`, `R` keys to indicate the desired polarisation.
+Once satisfied, press `Enter`.
+This will copy the selected values to the mux tune panel, where you can then tune the mux, possibly after changing some other values.
+During mux drawing, you can also press the `Escape` key to abort mux editing

 * Enable blindscan by depressing the  `Blind` button which tells neumo that it should ask the drivers for a blindscan, i.e., it should take the tuning parameters as a starting